bsc it course

 3. IT Consultant

-• IT consultants are individuals that help non-technical professionals understand various IT systems.
+• IT consultants are individuals who help non-technical professionals understand various IT systems.

-• An IT consultant’s main job is to direct individuals and organisations towards deciding to implement software perfect for their needs.
+• An IT consultant’s main job is to guide individuals and organisations in deciding to implement software that is perfect for their needs.

 • They are also responsible for designing and delivering the software to the clients.